GrozdaniTanja/BookStore/README.md

 - `npm install -g nodemon`.
 Nodemon is a tool that helps Node.js based application development by automatically restarting the node application when file changes are detected.
 - `npm install` in each component
+- In the root of the webshop-app directory, create a .env file and add the following:
+  `REACT_APP_API_URL=http://localhost:3001`
 - `npm start` in each component.
 REST API will run on [http://localhost:3001](http://localhost:3001).
 Open [http://localhost:3000](http://localhost:3000) to view client app in your browser